Imrauviel/CV-StyleTransfer/README.md

   <img src="reports/figures/koko.jpg" width="160" />
 </p>

+# Summary

 # Future work

 Technily speaking it was posibilty makes interlace or join 3 models:

 ![](reports/figures/future.png)

+Also, what if we reverse the process: we put art image; can we expected that we get "normal" picture?
+In this way, can we make dearting?

 But what will be results?
 We don't know

+# Summary

+Most of our code is from orginal StyleGAN2 [repo](https://github.com/NVlabs/stylegan2).

+We choose StyleGAN2, becuse across all (StyleGAN1, StyleGAN2, StyleGAN3), have the most pretrained models.

+We don't have any dataset or metrics, because we do not train any model.
+Number of parameters of this model dependence from subtype (config) of him, but it is atleast over 30 mln.
+Pickle file for each model weight over 300 MB.

+Only hyperparameter thet we use, it is layer after which we make switch, and we choose the one with most satysfing results.

 ## Used tools